Now accepting applications for 2023! Apply by December 16, 2022

 Without these core team members, it is unlikely that your team will be accepted.

 Training requires two full days, starting at 8:30 a.m. and concluding by 5:00 p.m. local time.
-The 2022 ISTA virtual training schedule is as follows:
+The 2023 ISTA training schedule is as follows:

 - February 28-March 1 (Mountain)

 - July 26-27 (Pacific)